shaiguitar/gem_velocity/README.md

 So, not a number of downloads each day, but rather just the general timeline of total downloads.

+## Requirements

+It draws graphs.
+So...you'll need imagemagick/rmagick.
+I'm sure you'll survive.
+Any problems with installation let me know and I'll try to help out.

 # Example

 This spec below: